Here’s how long it takes to charge a cell phone:

 Once there is no more chemical energy to convert to electrical power, your phone dies.

-This is where charging comes in.
+Getting back to the topic: When your phone dies, charging comes in.
 Charging your phone is the reverse process of the one I just described.

 Now electrical energy from your outlet is converted into chemical potential energy to be stored.